 “We believe in making that cow take that poor quality forage and turn it into beef, into milk while raising those calves.
 Our grass is not that good, but we have a lot of it,” Georg said with a smile.
 “That is where the Amaferm® in the VitaFerm® comes into play.
 I truly believe the Amaferm helps those cows with that process.”

-Amaferm is a precision-based prebiotic that is the key ingredient in all VitaFerm supplements and is designed to impact intake, feed digestibility and nutrient absorption for optimum health and performance.
+Amaferm®️ is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.
 It is research-proven to increase the energy available to the animal resulting in more milk production as well as the ability to initiate and maintain pregnancy and fertility.
 Georg said he feeds a combination of two VitaFerm minerals to his herd throughout the year, the VitaFerm Concept•Aid® 5/S and VitaFerm Cattleman’s Blend™.
 Both contain Amaferm and organic copper for maximum bioavailability to the animal to support immunity.

 The VitaFerm Concept•Aid 5/S contains 5% phosphorus, the ideal level of phosphorus for use with average to good quality forages, to promote milk production and higher calf weaning weights.
 In addition, it provides organic copper, zinc and manganese to ensure maximum bioavailability of nutrients to the animal and high levels of vitamin E and selenium to promote optimized fertility.

 Although the Concept•Aid 5/S is most generally recognized as a breeding mineral, and he does feed it 45 days pre-breeding through 30 days post-breeding, he primarily appreciates the overall quality components of the mineral.